MoonPoet/xaprb-src/content/about.md

 - It's OK to be critical, but I appreciate if you can suggest solutions too.
   Also, I don't mind if you criticize me, but it really bothers me if you criticize people I care about.
-- If you ask me for help or involvement, make sure you have your act together.
-I have no patience for people who assume I'll do something out of the goodness of my heart when they haven't established their mission, vision, and values.
-I help those who are purposeful and intentional.
-I especially ignore those who say yes to every good idea.
+- If you ask me for help or involvement with a cause, make sure you have your act together.
+I have little patience for people who aren't sure why their organization exists.
+I help organizations that are purposeful and intentional.
+I prefer those who say no to ideas that are outside of a defined mission, vision, and values.
 If you want my help, you need to demonstrate that you are saying no to things you're not trying to achieve.
 - I'm a little allergic to people who try to guess at things beyond face value, such as thinking they have insight into other people's motives in complicated circumstances.
+- I expect people to live by the "[disagree and commit](http://tomtunguz.com/disagree-and-commit/)" principle.
+Life is too short for anything else.
+- If I say something wrong, or offend, or confuse you... please challenge me directly.
+You won't offend me.

 Here are some things I choose not to tolerate.